BUSINESS CHANGE READINESS GUIDE

 The best ways to engage with people, and get the answers you need is via in-person or virtual workshops.
 This allows you to efficiently engage with end-users across different geographical locations, and across the organization to assess their readiness for change.

 Each workshop/meeting should be broken into different sessions (each session can be 30 mins to 2 hours in duration).
-The sessions should include the below:
+The sessions should include the agenda items below:

-As part of the Change Impacts Review session, you should conduct a “Walk-the-Flow” or “Walk-the-Wall” review, where you or a subject matter expert provides an overview of the change, or of future state process flows.
-Most importantly, provide stakeholders and impacted end-users with an overview of the impacts and the change delta (the difference between the current state and the future state process flows).
+Impacted groups want to know how they will be impacted by a change that they need to get ready for.
+And so you will need to conduct a “Walk-the-Flow” or “Walk-the-Wall” review, where you or a subject matter expert provides an overview of the impacts and the change delta (the difference between the current state and the future state process flows).

 - The scope and magnitude of the change